Swarovski 8x30 SLC WB Review

 Design and Build

 The last (Mark IV) version with its ‘Neu’ style two-tone black and green armour is distinctive and has all the latest features, no issue there.
+For reference, I’ve included a graph of transmission comparing the ‘neu’ Mark IV with the Mark II and the Mark III.

 The 8x30 SLCs are a compact binocular with similar styling to other SLCs models of the time.
 Build quality is good, but workmanlike compared to the exposed alloy and finer armour of a pair of ELs.
 Despite being (I think) made of aluminium rather than magnesium alloy, these are light at 590g – as light as (Zeiss 8x32 FL) or lighter than (Swarovski 8x32 EL) most premium 8x32s today.